afombravo/2FAST2Q/README.md

-# Welcome to Crispery
+# Welcome to 2FAST2Q
 A Python3 program that counts sequence occurences in raw fastq files.
-Crispery is ideal for CRISPRi-Seq, and for extracting and counting any kind of information from Illumina reads, such as barcodes.
+2FAST2Q is ideal for CRISPRi-Seq, and for extracting and counting any kind of information from Illumina reads, such as barcodes.
-Crispery can work with sequence mismatches, and can be used to find sequences delimited by known sequences in unaligned reads.
+2FAST2Q can work with sequence mismatches, and can be used to find sequences delimited by known sequences in unaligned reads.

-Crispery requires absolutly no instalation whatsoever, and can work with any classic CRISPRi experimental setup.
+2FAST2Q requires absolutly no instalation whatsoever, and can work with any classic CRISPRi experimental setup.

 The program is available as a standalone executable on MSwindows and MacOS, and can be downloaded from Zenodo by acessing the folowing link: https://zenodo.org/record/5102031

-crispery is also available as a python package (https://pypi.org/project/crispery/)
+2FAST2Q is also available as a python package (https://pypi.org/project/2FAST2Q/)

-`pip install crispery`
+`pip install 2FAST2Q`

-In here I share the original Python3 source code, Crispery.py;
+In here I share the original Python3 source code, 2FAST2Q.py;
-The instructions on how to use crispery;
+The instructions on how to use 2FAST2Q;
 And some test data to run the program.